RadeonOpenCompute/ROCm_Documentation/index.rst

 Welcome to AMD ROCm Platform
 =============================

-We are excited to present ROCm, the first open-source HPC/Hyperscale-class platform for GPU computing that’s also programming-language independent.
+We are excited to present ROCm, the first open-source HPC/Hyperscale-class platform for GPU computing that's also programming-language independent.
 We are bringing the UNIX philosophy of choice, minimalism and modular software development to GPU computing.
 The new ROCm foundation lets you choose or even develop tools and a language run time for your application.

 **ROCm is built for scale**; it supports multi-GPU computing in and out of server-node communication through RDMA.
 It also simplifies the stack when the driver directly incorporates RDMA peer-sync support.

 **ROCm has a rich system run time** with the critical features that large-scale application, compiler and language-run-time development requirements.

 Going to 11: Amping Up the Programming-Language Run-Time Foundation
 ####################################################################
 The ROCr System Runtime is language independent and makes heavy use of the Heterogeneous System Architecture (HSA) Runtime API.
-This approach provides a rich foundation to execute programming languages such as HCC C++ and HIP, the Khronos Group’s OpenCL, and Continuum’s Anaconda Python.
+This approach provides a rich foundation to execute programming languages such as HCC C++ and HIP, the Khronos Group's OpenCL, and Continuum's Anaconda Python.

 .. image:: ROCm_Stack.png
     :align: center

 Important features include the following: